ad4mx/snappet/README.md

     - myNewConfig: plugins.lua, utils.lua
 ```
 ### Switch
-If you want to switch between snapshots, you can use the `switch` command:
+If you want to switch between saved snapshots, use the `switch` command:
 ```bash
 $ snappet switch myOldConfig
 Switched to myOldConfig
   Files affected:
     - utils.lua
 ```
-Switching snapshots rewrites files to the saved state of that snapshot.
+Switching snapshots restores files to the saved state of the selected snapshot.
 For any cosmetic changes to take place, a terminal restart is required.

 ### Remove